vladimir-tutin/Plex-Auto-Collections/README.md

 There are four ways to set a poster image for a collection: local image, public URL, TMDb collection, or TMDb actor.

-Local assets are supported by running the script with posters in the `poster-directory` or `image-directory`.
-See the Image Server section below for more details or to specify a specific place in your file system for a poster use `file-poster`.
+Local assets are supported by running the script with posters in the `poster_directory` or `image_directory`.
+See the Image Server section below for more details or to specify a specific place in your file system for a poster use `file_poster`.

 If multiple posters are found the script will ask which one you want to use or just take the first one in the list if update mode is on.